OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory-b2c/active-directory-b2c-devquickstarts-web-dotnet-susi.md

                 RedirectUri = RedirectUri,
                 PostLogoutRedirectUri = RedirectUri,

-                // Specify hello callbacks for each type of notifications Notifications = new OpenIdConnectAuthenticationNotifications
+                // Specify the callbacks for each type of notifications Notifications = new OpenIdConnectAuthenticationNotifications
                 {
                     RedirectToIdentityProvider = OnRedirectToIdentityProvider,